LGBTQ rights in Virginia: Gender identity and expression

-Individuals within Virginia since 1979 needed sexual reassignment surgery, to change sex on a birth certificate.
-However effective since September 1, 2020, individuals will just need “appropriate clinical treatment” to change sex on a birth certificate under recently passed and signed laws by both the Virginia General Assembly and the Governor of Virginia cutting red tape.
+Individuals within Virginia since 1979 needed sex reassignment surgery to change sex on a birth certificate.
+However, effective September 1, 2020, individuals will just need “appropriate clinical treatment” to change sex on a birth certificate under recently passed and signed laws by both the Virginia General Assembly and the Governor of Virginia cutting red tape.

 Effective July 1, 2020, Virginia began offering an "X" gender marker on state driver's licenses.

 In 2014, a transgender high school student in Gloucester County was not allowed to use the boys' bathroom, but a court ruled that the school board acted unlawfully in preventing him from using the bathroom, and the U.S. Supreme Court in 2021 let that lower court's ruling stand.

 Department of Education

 In July 2023, the Virginia Department of Education passed explicit policies that includes banning bathroom access and pronoun usage for transgender individuals within all schools and classrooms.
-The policy is intended to be reversed by Virginia governor-elect Abigail Spanberger in 2025.
+The policy is intended to be reversed by Virginia governor-elect Abigail Spanberger in 2026.